Kong/docs.konghq.com/tools/install-tester/README.md

 # Install Tester

-This is a tool that scrapes our installation documentation and uses `docker` to ensure that the packages install as expected.
+This is a tool that scrapes Kong's installation documentation and uses `docker` to ensure that the packages install as expected.

 ## Why does it exist?

-Our install docs should always work.
+Kong's install docs should always work.
 That's where everyone starts on the docs.

 Why now?
-I needed to test the following matrix of combinations whilst moving to a new package hosting platform:
+A tool was needed to validate install docs while moving to a new package hosting platform (Pulp to Cloudsmith):

 (2.6, 2.7, 2.8, 3.0, 3.1, 3.2, 3.3) x (Ubuntu, Debian, RHEL, Amazon Linux, CentOS[2.x only]) x (OSS, EE) x (Package, Repository) = 140 combinations